symbol/symbol-docs/source/guides/migration/migrating-from-nis1-to-catapult.rst

 * Protocol: |catapult-schemas|
 * Guide: :doc:`Monitoring a transaction status <../transaction/monitoring-a-transaction-status>`

 Additionally, there is only one TransferTransaction version remaining in which mosaics are always pushed in the mosaics array, when available.
-This is different from NIS1 TransferTransactions which, in their first version, attached XEM without using the mosaics array.
+This is different from NIS1 transfer transactions which, in their first version, attached XEM without using the mosaics array.

 ****************
 Transaction fees